Lost in Random: Reception

-Lost in Random received "generally favourable" reviews, according to review aggregator Metacritic.
+Lost in Random received "generally favorable" reviews from critics for most platforms, except for the Xbox Series X/S version which received "mixed or average" reviews, according to review aggregator website Metacritic.

 Destructoid praised each of the six realms, feeling that they were distinct from each other in non-visual ways, "Zoink does a good job of theming each world after its numerical, dice-based namesake.
 There’s an amusing logic to how each realm operates.
 Seeing those quirks play out as Even, a total newcomer, is pretty entertaining".
 Rock Paper Shotgun liked the atmosphere of Random's world, noting its Burtonian influences, "Everyone teeters on long spindly limbs, and they're either gremlins with upside down faces, or withered trees wearing top hats.
 They're all amusing too, with a few sending you on more original and fun side quests to break up the linear ride.
 I traded complicated words with an auntie catfish, for instance".
 Game Informer enjoyed how the combat system mixed real-time action with deck-building, feeling it was a completely unique take on both genres, "The system is genuinely creative, smoothly executed, and every layer works in tandem to create a unique experience".
 While criticizing the length of combat encounters, IGN felt the characters helped plot become more memorable, "Incredibly memorable characters like Mannie Dex, Seemore, Herman, Ooma, The Nanny, and so many others make moving to the next world kind of like watching the next movie in a 20-hour series of timeless holiday classics".

 Kotaku liked the game's side-quests, stating they often were hilarious, "I had a great time just poking my head into every nook and cranny of the various realms, looking for characters to talk to and side-quests to complete...
 The range of dialogue options and the ways in which they impact the game are yet another reason I had such a good time exploring and talking to everyone I met".
 Nintendo World Report disliked how long quests and combat encounters took to complete, "The biggest hurdle in Lost in Random is the pacing of the game.
 It frequently drags out quests and missions to a point where it can feel simply tedious to walk all the way across the town again to find a specific item".